Investigation of the scale dependence in the MSR and $\overline{\textrm{MS}}$ top quark mass schemes for the $\mathrm{t}\overline{\mathrm{t}}$ invariant mass differential cross section using LHC data: Extraction of the top quark MSR mass

 In accordance with the results shown in Fig.~\ref{xsec_300-333_GeV}, multiplying the scales $\mur$ and $\muf$ by 1/2 within $m_\ttbar < 420 \GeV$ is observed to increase the NLO cross section at $R=80\GeV$.
 To compensate for this effect, the fit for $\mtMSR(80\GeV)$ leads to a somewhat larger value for the top quark MSR mass, reducing the predicted cross section especially in the vicinity of the $\ttbar$ production threshold.
 This results in the value

 It is expected that the impact of the choices for $\mur$ and $\muf$, i.e. the shift of $1.6\GeV$ in the central values between Eqs.~\eqref{mt_R80_1_1_1_1} and \eqref{mt_R80_05_1_1_1}, will be reduced at NNLO accuracy and once a reliable description of the quasi-bound state effects is available.
-Nonetheless, as already expected from the observations in Sec.~\ref{sec:scale_investigations}, the scale setting in Eq.~\eqref{mt_R80_05_1_1_1} already increases the robustness against scale variations, yielding somewhat smaller uncertainties than Eq.~\eqref{mt_R80_1_1_1_1}.
+Nonetheless, as anticipated from the observations in Sec.~\ref{sec:scale_investigations}, the scale setting in Eq.~\eqref{mt_R80_05_1_1_1} already increases the robustness against scale variations, yielding somewhat smaller uncertainties than Eq.~\eqref{mt_R80_1_1_1_1}.
+Even though one may consider the $1.6\GeV$ difference as a quantification of the uncertainty of our current NLO analysis, a proper uncertainty analysis should include the NNLO and quasi-bound state corrections as well as order dependent input quantities (including PDFs, the strong coupling and their correlation) and is postponed to future work.

-In order to illustrate the main conceptual novelty and the phenomenological importance of the mass scheme choice, we perform the following variant of the fit: Instead of determining the top quark MSR mass at $R=80\GeV$ and evolving the extracted $\mtMSR(80\GeV)$ value to $R=1\GeV$, as in Eqs.~\eqref{mt_R80_1_1_1_1} and \eqref{mt_R80_05_1_1_1}, we perform the fit to data directly with the initial scale set to $R=1\GeV$ in NLO cross section of Eq.~\eqref{diff_NLO_cs}.
+In order to illustrate the main conceptual novelty and the phenomenological importance of the mass scheme choice, we also perform the following variant of the fit: Instead of determining the top quark MSR mass at $R=80\GeV$ and evolving the extracted $\mtMSR(80\GeV)$ value to $R=1\GeV$, as in Eqs.~\eqref{mt_R80_1_1_1_1} and \eqref{mt_R80_05_1_1_1}, we perform the fit to data directly with the initial scale set to $R=1\GeV$ in NLO cross section of Eq.~\eqref{diff_NLO_cs}.
 Using also the central scales $\mur$, $\muf$ set to $\mtMSR(1\GeV)$, this results in